Ancient History / Guptan Era

 - 9 Gana Rajyas (Republican states, ruled by elected heads)

 - 12 Dakshinapatha Rajyas (South Indian Kingdoms)(Most are located in AP) like Vengeya (Vengi) Hastivarma and Kancheya (Kanchi) Vishnugopa, etc were defeated.

-- British historian VA Smith called Samudragupta Indian Napoleon.
+- British historian VA Smith called Samudragupta, Napoleon of India.

 - During his reign, Chinese traveller Hiuen Tsang visited his court.

-- According to one tradition, the following 9 scholars and poets known as Navaratnas were present in his court.
+- According to one tradition, the following 9 scholars and poets known as Navaratnas or Nine Gems were present in the court of Chandragupta II.